wink-link/winklink-doc/docs/automation.md

 1. User creates a custom logic contract and deployed on chain.
 2. The contract is registered with the registrar with a forwarder created during the process.
-3. User tops ups his own contract in the registry using the `addFunds` method
+3. User tops ups their own contract in the registry using the `addFunds` method

-To utilize WINkLink's Automation feature, users have to craft their own consumer contracts and job specifications and fund their own contracts for making requests.
+To utilize WINkLink's Automation feature, users have to craft their own consumer contracts and job specifications and fund these contracts to initiate requests.

 ### Automation execution Process

-1. WINkLink node will obtain the list of all active user contracts that needs to be checked and executed on startup.
-Continuously listening to the chain events for new contract registration, pause and unpause of existing contracts, and cancellation.
+1. The WINkLink node obtains the list of all active user contracts for checking and execution on startup.
+It continuously listens for the chain events for new contract registration, pauses, unpauses and cancellation of existing contracts.
 2. Every 3 seconds, the node will take the active list and `checkUpkeep`, `simulateUpkeep`, `performUpkeep`.
-3. Each stage have to return a positive boolean result before the next stage is executed.
+3. Each stage has to return a positive boolean result before the next stage can be executed.
 4. Contracts will not execute if Wink funds is insufficient.

 ## How to launch an Automation Service Node